sebadob/rauthy/rauthy-book/src/config/config.md

 ############# E-MAIL ################
 #####################################

+# This contact information will be added to the `rauthy`client
+# within the anti lockout rule with each new restart.
+RAUTHY_ADMIN_EMAIL="admin@localhost.de"

 # Will be used as the prefix for the E-Mail subject for each E-Mail
 # that will be sent out to a client.
 # This can be used to further customize your deployment.